 - A study on the processes of how ideals affect society by Allegra Lab Helsinki.

 - A study on how Bildung is present in the media (both regular and social media).

 - A study on the relationship between people and nature: the classical theories of Bildung are anthropocentric, but are they still relevant?

 Who is involved?

-Bildung+ project will also seek to involve a wide range of operators, such as researchers, journalists, teachers, educational and cultural experts, and artists.
+Bildung+ project seeks to involve a wide range of operators, such as researchers, journalists, teachers, educational and cultural experts, and artists.

 It is quite difficult to write about Finnish language concept of sivistys in English.
 There is no direct translation of the term.
 Sivistys encompasses aspects of such English terms as self-cultivation, scholarship, sophistication, civilisation, civility, education, edification, culture, creation, formation and literacy.

 The same difficulty is also evident while trying to translate the Finnish concept to many other languages.
 The German word Bildung probably comes closest to corresponding to the meaning of sivistys.

 Bildung is a complex concept that refers to knowledge acquired through education, transformative civic education, mental development and open-mindedness towards new information.
 However, even Bildung fails a bit in capturing the exact same meaning as sivistys.
 Bildung focuses perhaps more on the development of individuals than the term sivistys, which can cover more of the collective cultural aspect, too.